 A new standard, ASTM C1866, specifies ground glass for use in concrete.
 It’s part of a trend to promote sustainability by making use of marginal and recycled materials in concrete.
 ASTM C1709 specifies a protocol for evaluating marginal fly ashes, slags, and silica fumes that don’t meet their respective ASTM standards.
 These marginal materials may still be acceptable in certain applications.
 Following the evaluation protocol helps ensure acceptable performance in concrete.

 The focus of ASTM C1866 is on the use of recycled glass in concrete.
 The glass may be from containers, plate glass, or E-glass (that is, glass from glass-fiber reinforcement).
 It promotes sustainability by specifying how post-consumer waste glass can be safely used in concrete.
-Use of recycled materials in one way to meet the requirements of CALGreen.
+Use of recycled materials in one way to meet the requirements of CALGreen, or to achieve net zero concrete.

 What is glass?